"""Snowflake platform adapter with native cloud data warehouse optimizations.

 """

-from benchbox.core.config import DatabaseConfig
+from benchbox.core.schemas import DatabaseConfig

 from benchbox.security.credentials import CredentialManager